 Using this, we can show that if $P_{A,C}$ is of infinite order, then we have created a tower of points which are also of infinite order.
-In particular, we show that the higher modular points generate a group of rank $p^{n+1}+p^{n}$ as seen in \thref{good} and so if $F_{n}$ defines the compositium of all such $\Q(C,D)$, then rank($E(F_{n})) \ge p^{n+1}+p^{n}$ by \cite{MH79}.
+In particular, we show that the higher modular points generate a group of rank $p^{n+1}+p^{n}$ as seen in \thref{good} and so if $F_{n}$ defines the compositium of all such $\Q(C,D)$, then rank($E(F_{n})) \ge p^{n+1}+p^{n}$ by \cite[Corollary 3.7]{MH79}.
 Hence we are able to use this information to establish a link between the group generated by the higher modular points and the representation theory associated to the projective general linear group.

 If we let $\Gn:=\PGL_{2}(\Z/p^{n+1}\Z)$ for $n \ge 0$, we will see that we can relate the group generated by the higher modular points to certain $\Z_{p}[\Gn]$-lattices in for $p$ prime and $\Bn$ a Borel subgroup of $\Gn$.
 We can view where $\Pn:=\PR^{1}(\Z/p^{n+1}\Z)$.
 This contains the standard lattice which we can easily understand the cohomology of with respect to subgroups of $\Gn$.
 Hence, we take a look at the integral representation theory of $\Gn$ and will later look at the application of this to the modular points.